JonCooperWorks/implant/Crypto.md

 Cryptography
 ============
-Although the underlying connection must use TLS, an additional layer of encryption is needed to prevent a rogue endpoint from subscribing to other channels and being able to see commands and responses sent to devices other than those they possess the key for.
+Although the underlying MQTT connection must use TLS, an additional layer of encryption is needed to prevent a rogue endpoint from subscribing to other channels and being able to see commands and responses sent to devices other than those they possess the key for.
 This architecture also allows for separating the private key from the C&C server.